-Taking the pre-1937 Route 66 alignment from Albuquerque to the south is an interesting choice as you pass by a number of historic sites and old towns that once thrived upon the Mother Road.
+Taking the pre-1937 Route 66 alignment from Albuquerque to the south is an interesting choice as you pass by several historic sites and old towns that once thrived upon the Mother Road.
 Heading south some 13 miles, you will first come to the Isleta Pueblo.

 Isleta Pueblo – Home to the Tiwa Tribe

-Originally established about 1200 A.D., the Isleta Pueblo is home to the Tiwa tribe, who descended from remote Shoshoncan stock, the first people to enter the Americas some 30,000 years ago.
-Due to its location on a strip of land projecting from the Rio Grande River, the conquering Spaniards gave the pueblo the name of Isleta, meaning “little island.”
+Originally established about 1200 A.D., the Isleta Pueblo is home to the Tiwa tribe, descended from remote Shoshoncan stock, the first people to enter the Americas some 30,000 years ago.
+Due to its location on a strip of land projecting from the Rio Grande, the conquering Spaniards gave the pueblo the name of Isleta, meaning “little island.”

-When the Pueblo revolt began in 1680, the pueblo was called home to about 2000 people including a large number of Spaniards.
-Though Isleta was spared the massacre that occurred at other pueblos due to its Spanish residents, a large number of its native members fled to Hopi settlements in Arizona.
+When the Pueblo Revolt began in 1680, the Pueblo was called home to about 2,000 people, including many Spaniards.
+Though Isleta was spared the massacre at other pueblos due to its Spanish residents, many of its native members fled to Hopi settlements in Arizona.
 Others accompanied the Spanish to their retreat at El Paso del Norte (current day El Paso, Texas.)
-After the rebellion, the Isleta people returned to the Pueblo, many with Hopi spouses.
-Though they submitted to Governor Otermin, secretly their allegiance was with the other pueblo peoples.
-When Governor Otermin found this out he burned the pueblo and forced the remaining members to El Paso.
+After the rebellion, the Isleta people returned to the pueblo, many with Hopi spouses.
+Though they submitted to Governor Otermin, secretly, their allegiance was with the other Pueblo peoples.
+When Governor Otermin found this out, he burned the pueblo and forced the remaining members to El Paso.

-Later in the 1800s, friction with members of Laguna Pueblo and Acoma Pueblo, who had joined the Isleta community, led to the establishment of the satellite settlement of Oraibi.
+Later in the 1800s, friction with members of Laguna Pueblo and Acoma Pueblo, who had joined the Isleta community, led to establishing the satellite settlement of Oraibi.
 Today, as well as the main pueblo, Isleta includes the small communities of Oraibi and Chicale.

-In October 21, 1887, Father Anton Docher went in New Mexico where he was ordered as a priest in the Cathedral of Santa Fé.
-After three years in Santa Fe and one year spent in Taos, he arrived at the Isleta Pueblo in December, 1891, where he would spend the next 34 years.
-A French Franciscan Roman Catholic priest and strong defender of the Indians, “The Padre of Isleta” is buried with the Padre Padilla near the altar of the church in Isleta.
+On October 21, 1887, Father Anton Docher went to New Mexico, where he was ordered as a priest in the Cathedral of Santa Fé.
+After three years in Santa Fe and one year in Taos, he arrived at the Isleta Pueblo in December 1891, where he would spend the next 34 years.
+A French Franciscan Roman Catholic priest and a strong defender of the Indians, “The Padre of Isleta,” is buried with Padre Padilla near the church’s altar in Isleta.

-The pueblo now houses a population of about 4,000 where traditions, songs and dances are still practiced and passed down from generation to generation.
-Though continuing to live with much of their ancient culture, the also operates several modern businesses enterprises, including the Isleta Casino & Resort.
+The pueblo now houses a population of about 4,000, where traditions, songs, and dances are still practiced and passed down from generation to generation.
+Though continuing to live with much of their ancient culture, they also operate several modern business enterprises, including the Isleta Casino & Resort.

-Isleta Pueblo wraps around the northern portion of the village of Bosque Farms, a small agricultural community that has evolved into a suburban village of the Albuquerque metropolitan region.
+Isleta Pueblo wraps around the northern portion of the village of Bosque Farms, a small agricultural community that has evolved into a suburban village in the Albuquerque metropolitan region.
 Contact Information: Isleta Pueblo, PO Box 1270, Isleta, New Mexico 87022, 505-869-3111.

 Los Lunas – History Through the Ages

 Just another nine miles down the road brings you to Los Lunas, New Mexico, a city rich in its diversity of history.
-Sheltered from the urban crawl of Albuquerque by the Isleta Indian Pueblo to the north and the Rio Grande River to the east, this small town of some 10,000 people enjoy the charm of small town living with easy access to the metropolitan amenities of nearby Albuquerque.
-From the prehistoric Ancient Publoan (Anasazi) Indians, to Spanish explorers, to the many who traveled this piece of the Mother Road in its early days, Los Lunas provides much to explore for the nostalgic history buff.
+Sheltered from the urban crawl of Albuquerque by the Isleta Indian Pueblo to the north and the Rio Grande to the east, this small town of some 10,000 people enjoy the charm of small-town living with easy access to the metropolitan amenities of nearby Albuquerque.
+From the prehistoric Ancient Puebloan (Anasazi) Indians to Spanish explorers to the many who traveled this piece of the Mother Road in its early days, Los Lunas provides much to explore for the nostalgic history buff.

-Shortly afterwards Luna family made claim to the grant and took possession and a small settlement was formed.
-In 1808, Antonio Jose Luna was born, who eventually would become a civic and political leader.
+Shortly afterward, the Luna family claimed the grant and took possession, and a small settlement was formed.
+In 1808, Antonio Jose Luna was born, eventually becoming a civic and political leader.
 Often referred to as the father of Los Lunas, he grew up to marry Isabella Baca, daughter of a prominent family from Belen, a community ten miles south of Los Lunas.
 The tradition continued as Antonio and Isabella’s son also married into a prominent family.
 The Lunas family dominated Valencia County for almost a century.
-Through their influence the county seat was moved from Tomé to Los Lunas in 1876.
+Their influence moved the county seat from Tomé to Los Lunas in 1876.

-When the Santa Fe Railroad arrived in the 1880’s, a depot was built that facilitated the movement of livestock, hay, general merchandise, and passengers to and from the developing city.
+When the Santa Fe Railroad arrived in the 1880s, a depot was built that facilitated the movement of livestock, hay, general merchandise, and passengers to and from the developing city.
 More transportation arrived in the city when the first alignment of Route 66 came through in 1925.
-Before long a number of services cropped up in the city.
+Before long, several services cropped up in the city.

-Today, the Los Lunas area has numerous opportunities to peek into the past, not only the “recent” past of vintage Route 66 but also into the history of prehistoric Ancient Publoan Indians and Spanish Explorers.
+Today, the Los Lunas area has numerous opportunities to peek into the past, not only the “recent” past of vintage Route 66 but also the history of prehistoric Ancient Puebloan Indians and Spanish Explorers.

-While in Los Lunas be sure to check out The Luna-Otero Mansion, dating back to 1881.
-Preserved today serving as a fine restaurant, the Mansion is listed on the National Register of Historic Places.
-Steaks, great hot chili, and exquisite deserts are its claim to fame for those with a ravished stomach.
-For others, who may be looking for an altogether different experience, the old mansion is said to be haunted by Josefita Otero.
+While in Los Lunas, check out The Luna-Otero Mansion, dating back to 1881 and listed on the National Register of Historic Places.
+The old mansion is said to be haunted by Josefita Otero.
 Believe it or not.

-While not on Route 66, a short six mile side trip south on US-85/NM-314 to Tomé Hill is well worth the drive.
-Dominating the landscape between Los Lunas and Belén, this landmark along the El Camino Real (the Royal Road), has been used as a religious site, a refuge from hostile enemies and floods, and as an observation point since prehistoric times.
-More than 1,800 petroglyphs have been recorded on the hill, some of which date back more than 2,000 years.
-At the foot of the hill is a large steel sculpture called La Puerta del Sol (Gateway to the Sun) is intended to reflect the diverse cultures of the region.
-The sculpture is the beginning of a 10-acre park which will include pathways, picnic tables, and interpretive panels telling the story of Cerro del Tomé and the people of Tomé.
-A self-guided tour of the ancient petroglyphs, sculpture and Camino Real history is currently available.
+While not on Route 66, a short six-mile side trip south on US-85/NM-314 to Tomé Hill is well worth the drive.
+Dominating the landscape between Los Lunas and Belén, this landmark along the El Camino Real (the Royal Road) has been used as a religious site, a refuge from hostile enemies and floods, and as an observation point since prehistoric times.
+More than 1,800 petroglyphs have been recorded on the hill, some dating back over 2,000 years.
+At the foot of the hill is a large steel sculpture called La Puerta del Sol (Gateway to the Sun), intended to reflect the region’s diverse cultures.
+The sculpture is the beginning of a 10-acre park with pathways, picnic tables, and interpretive panels telling the story of Cerro del Tomé and the people of Tomé.
+A self-guided tour of the ancient petroglyphs, sculptures, and Camino Real history is currently available.

 Returning to Los Lunas, you will head west on New Mexico Highway 6 to continue your journey along the Mother Road.
 This stretch, passing through numerous rock mesas in the Rio Puerco Valley on your way to Laguna, is one of the most beautiful on all of Route 66.